Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration in the [Azure portal](https://portal.azure.com).

 - `Single-tenant` apps are only available in the tenant they were registered in, also known as their home tenant.
 - `Multi-tenant` apps are available to users in both their home tenant and other tenants where they are provisioned.
-Apps that allow users to sign-in using their personal accounts that they use to sign into services like Xbox and Skype are also multi-tenant apps.

 For more information about apps and tenancy, see [Tenancy in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)